 The AAS Queen’s Crown cap badge shown here was unique to apprentices serving at the locations of Chepstow, Arborfield, Harrogate and for a shorter period, Carlisle, between the years of 1952 and 1966, after which the Corps took over apprentice training.
 Some of the entrants who joined between 1964 to 1966 continued to wear the AAS badge until they passed out in following years.

 The Roman Eagle became the badge and emblem for the school / college.
 Over the years the entablature held by the eagles’ talons changed from AAS to AAC to what we have today, HOB, representing Hadrian’s Old Boys.

 Amongst the Vehicle Mechanics passing out in December 1965, was the last Royal Engineer apprentice to go through the School.

-Name changed to Army Apprentices College and rebadged to REME who assumed control of it from the War Office.
+Name changed to Army Apprentices College and rebadged to REME who assumed control from the War Office.

 Extract from Ministry of Defence letter dated 17 May 68

 “I am commanded by the Army Board of the Defence Council to inform you that the Army Apprentice College REME at Carlisle is to be closed and the REME apprentice training is to be concentrated in one college at Arborfield”.

 In the nine years of its existence 2785 Apprentices passed through these gates, (including the 279 who originally came from Arborfield and Chepstow to set up the School)

 Jim Fox, the first A/T RSM wins Pentathlon Team Gold at the 1976 Montreal Summer Olympics.
 He won the British title record ten times and is the only British pentathlete to have competed in four Olympic Games.